EventStore/documentation/docs/cloud/provision/azure/considerations.md

 Prices for compute resources (virtual machines) in Azure are generally higher, compared with AWS and GCP.
 Therefore, you will find that managed EventStoreDB deployments in Azure are more expensive.

 In particular, the `F1` instance size in Azure is much more expensive than the same size in AWS and GCP.
-It's because we require at least two CPU cores and the smallest suitable instance size in Azure is `B2s`.
+It's because we require at least two CPU cores and the smallest suitable instance size in Azure is significantly more expensive, compared to other cloud providers.